birknergard/algdat-exam/README.md

     git add -A
     git commit -m "your commit message"

-For pushing changes to repository
+For pushing changes to repository:
+    git push origin <branch_name>

+For pulling new changes from repository:
+    git pull origin <branch_name>
+    --> for rebase add --rebase

+For switching branch:
+    git checkout <branch_name>